storacha/w3up/packages/w3up-python-client/README.md

 ## Instructions to be used over the http bridge

-Below instructions can be used over the http bridge by adidng them to the list.json file.
+Below instructions can be used over the http bridge by adding them to the list.json file.

 ```bash
 {